case0x00/case0x00.github.io/about.md

 ---
 layout: page
-title: /about
+title: about
 permalink: /about/
 ---

-i am case. the following lists are in no particular order. i intend to complete most of these goals before the end of the century (space exploration has an inherently long time span because of physics).
+i am case.

 ## interests